How To Fix A Patchy Beard

 How to Fix a Beard: Quick Fixes

 Okay, so maybe you’re not into these all-natural beard products and you don’t really want to try any supplements, but you still have a patchy beard.
-You want to know how to fix a patchy beard with quick, easy solutions.
+You want to know how to fix it with quick, easy solutions.

 1. Let it grow!
 Let it grow!